The Foundation Credential

 A Real Professional Pathway

-Five tiers.
+Five tiers from foundation credential through honorary recognition.
 Structured requirements.
 Progressive career value.

-- 1EntryCertified Barre Instructor (CBI)
+- 1FoundationCertified Barre Instructor (CBI)

-$599 · 2-year active status · 7 CEC providers - 2SpecialtySpecialty Certifications (×4)
+$599 · 2-year Active status · 7 CEC providers - 2SpecialtySpecialty Certifications (×4)

 Advanced training in Prenatal & Postnatal, Special Populations & Contraindications, Ballerobica, and Advanced Barre.
-Requires active CBI.
+Requires Active CBI.

-$375 each · +1 year active status per specialty - 3AdvancedPrincipal Instructor
+$375 each · +1 year Active status per specialty - 3AdvancedPrincipal Instructor

 Board-certified advanced designation.
 Requires CBI, two specialties, and a live Board Review examination with a Master Instructor.
 Includes Approved Studio designation.

-$1,497 · 3-year active status · Approved Studio included - 4ExpertMaster Instructor
+$1,497 · 3-year Active status · Approved Studio included - 4ExpertMaster Instructor

 Highest earned credential.
 Completes all four specialties, a teaching practicum, and Master examination.
 Authorized as IBBFA Board Examiner and proctor.